 If they find they're able to walk through an unlocked door or climb through an insecure window, speed is essential. so they take what is left on tables and dressers or stored in the usual drawers.
 Even the most basic security measures could stop these burglaries.
 Just hiding valuables in a place one would not normally expect them to be can prevent their loss.

 The usual burglaries are committed during the day, when the resident has gone out for a short time.
 Victims can be especially complacent ıf their town is known for having a low crime rate.

 Burglaries During Local Events

 Well-advertised events, such as concerts, assure would-be burglars that a lot of people aren't going to be home at a certain time.
 In Çeşme, a mostly crime-free resort area, teams of burglars came from out of town to find unoccupied homes during the well-advertised concert of a famous European singer.
 Thankfully, the burglars were caught and most of the property returned.

-Although rare, a swarm involves three or more well-dressed people (in a recent case women) who knock on a door, then get invited in.
+Although rare, a swarm involves three or more people (in a recent case all women) who knock on a door, then get inside.
 While one or two of the group keep the homeowner distracted, the other(s) roam around grabbing what they can.
 Then they leave as quickly as they came.

 Doors are the primary entry point for burglars, especially when they are unlocked or left open.